 How to care for a Calathea Ornata

 In this guide, we'll go over watering needs, preferred soil, light requirements, humidity, common pests, and early signs your plant is struggling.
 If this plant has been difficult for you in the past, this is the guide for you.
-After I've explained how I took care of my own Calathea, the one in the picture at the top, you'll have all the tools you need to take care of your own.
+After we've gone through all of the steps below, you'll have everything you need to know to keep your Calathea(s) happy.

 - Plant the Calathea Ornata in the plastic nursery pot it came in and put that in the decorative pot.